nilsbunger/parcel-browser/README.md

 2. Serve with similar command line as in production:
 `DJANGO_ENV=prod LOCAL_DB=0 poetry run gunicorn --bin :8080 --workers 3 mygeo.wsgi:application`

+It is possible to go even higher fidelity, by running in a docker container.

 =======
 # Using poetry

-We use poetry as our package manager for python.
+We use poetry as our python package manager.
 It installs packages and manages your virtual environment.

 A few useful commands:
 * `poetry shell` : start a shell in the virtual environment.
 That shell will give you the right python version and all the packages installed.